movestore/MorningRep_AttrPlots/README.md

 This App was developed for any taxonomic group.

 #### Required data properties
 The App should work for any kind of (location) data.
+Specially useful for live feed data.

 ### Input type
 `move2::move2_loc`